Current News and Events at Desert Palm

 If the Council were to decide to support this resolution Desert Palm's name could be added to the list of congregations supporting it.

-This Friday, the I-HELP program is celebrating 15 years of providing comprehensive emergency shelter in partnership with an array of faith organizations that provide nighttime facility access.
+This I-HELP program is celebrating 15 years of providing comprehensive emergency shelter in partnership with an array of faith organizations that provide nighttime facility access.

 The I-HELP model serves as a cost-effective and scalable solution for ending homelessness.
 As the homeless population continues to rise, in turn, the volume of affected people unable to access services is also rising.